codenewbies/ruby-monday/README.md

-I added more text here.
+I addddded more text here.